contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 ### Show toolbar
-This setting enables you to disable the editor toolbar from being displayed.
+This setting enables you to prevent the editor toolbar from being displayed.
 This would require an author to understand how to write in the markdown syntax.

-Its default is set to *No*.
+The default is set to *No*.

 ### Show status
 This setting changes the visibility of the character and word count below the markdown editor.